START WITH ONE BOUNDED LOOP

 Claim, evidence, release.

 One workflow end to end.
-This is the pattern you will repeat for every piece of work.
-People, automation, or agents.
+This is the pattern you will repeat for every bounded unit of work whether the actor is you, CI, or an agent.

 core loop